 Mips A named list of the protein complexes.
-Each list entry is denoted by some particlar MIPS ID (with the pre-fix "MIPS-") attachedand points to a character vector which are the members of that protein complex tion.
+Each list entry is denoted by some par- ticlar MIPS ID (with the pre-fix "MIPS-") attached and points to a character vec- tor which are the members of that protein complex DESC A named chracter vector describing each protein complex parsed by the func- tion.
 (The names are the MIPS ID)